John Lehmann Ltd. (London, UK)

 Size: 5″ x 7.5″

-Like Lehmann’s Holiday Library, the Chiltern Library was published for most of the rather short life of the firm, founded in 1946 and dissolved in 1953.
-The Chiltern Library was not unlike Cresset’s The Cresset Library and Harrap’s Holborn Library, all post WW2 British classics reprint series with scholarly editorship and decent quality book production.
+Like Lehmann’s Holiday Library, the Chiltern Library was published for the entirety of the rather short life of the firm, founded in 1946 and dissolved in 1953.
+A few reprints appear through the mid-1960s.
+The Chiltern Library was not unlike Cresset’s The Cresset Library and Harrap’s Holborn Library, all post WW2 British classic reprint series with scholarly editorship and decent quality book production.
 All were issued in response to the deficit of books in print during the war, and all more or less ceased publishing new titles in the early 1950s.

-The Chiltern Library included more mainstream classics than the Cresset Library and was credited with inspiring new interest in Henry James in the late 1940s and early 1950s (with at least eight James titles eventually included in the series, many revised, definitive editions).
+The Chiltern Library included more mainstream classics than the Cresset Library and was credited with inspiring new interest in Henry James in the late 1940s and early 1950s (with ten James titles eventually included in the series, many revised, definitive editions).
 The series also included several anthologies created for the series and carefully chosen selections from classics like Boswell’s Life of Johnson.